sical/NameThatChart/README.md

                   {name: "--output_file", type: str, default: 'imagesFromNames.json', utility: select the output file name and location be carefull it overwrites },

-    Once you have gathered all json file you want you can : take the urls and feed them to readerDL to name download and name them.
+    Once you have gathered all json file you want you can : take the urls and feed them to readerDL to download and name them.

 ## Install and use Chrome app

 In extention, this website have a chrome app extention which allow an user to capture a screen area and instantly upload it to our databse in oder to discover what others would name this chart.

-To install it, just drag and drop the app (NameThatChart-capture.crx located in the "Chrome app" folder) into chrome://extensions/.
+To install it, just drag and drop the app (NameThatChart-capture.crx located in the "Chrome app" folder) into chrome://extensions/ .

 ## Understand web app structure